 The following letter was received by the editor from ISPA member Chad Fey.
-Also the attached photos were sent in by Chad.
+Also the photos seen below were sent in by Chad.
 Thank you Chad for updating us on a great Splash-In!

 From New Zealand to the USA, Seawinders gather for the 2004 Fly-In at Duluth's Sky Harbor Seaplane Base.